dentonzh/Eggspress/my_pages/about.md

 ---
-title: About John Doe
+title: "About John Doe"
-priority: 100
+tagline: "A bit about myself"
+weight: "1"
 ---

 Hey there, I'm John Doe.
 I've always had a deep connection with the great outdoors.
 Whether it's navigating dense forests, climbing steep mountains, or setting up camp under the starry sky, nature has been my greatest teacher.